Can Equity Delivery Brokerage Be Zero? Understanding the Costs

 Before diving into the details of costs, let’s understand the product.
 “Delivery trading” is the process of buying shares and holding them overnight or for years.
 The holding shares are moved into your Demat Account and make you a legal shareholder of the company.

 But what’s the difference compared to intraday trading?
 In intraday trading you buy and sell shares on the same day, but delivery isn’t like that.
-It is designed only for patient investors.
+It is commonly used by investors with medium- to long-term investment horizons.

 What are Equity Delivery Brokerage Charges?